Floating man: Premises of the argument

-Dualist Perspective
+Dualist perspective

-Dualism affirms that mental states are not physical, nor are they correlated in any way.
-Ibn Sīnā’s Floating Man is a dualist argument.
-In other words, this thought experiment supports the ideology that there is a mental realm separate from the physical world and body.
-In the argument of the floating man, Sina affirms the existence of the mental self, without any physical perception.
+The Floating Man argument is a dualist argument, supporting the idea that the mental realm is separate from the physical world (such as the physical body).
+In the argument of the floating man, Ibn Sina affirms the existence of a mental self, even without any physical perception.
 Many dualist philosophers have used this thought experiment to confirm the essence of the soul and other arguments of dualist origin.